mattupstate/angular-pipeline-example/README.md

 Which will execute the full pipeline and publish the image to the public Docker image registry.
 The image available as `mattupstate/angular-pipeline-example:0.1.0`

-## Semaphore CI Integration
+## Public CI Integration

-Once I completed the `make` + `docker` based pipeline, I went looking for a hosted CI service that I might be able to run it with.
-Almost immediately I found [semaphoreci.com](semaphoreci.com).
-Once I had setup the project with Semaphore, it took only a few tweaks to the pipeline to make it work.
+Once I completed the `make` + `docker` based pipeline I integrated the build pipeline with a few public CI services.
+The following is a brief description of each.

+### Semaphore CI

+[Semaphore CI](semaphoreci.com) is a public CI service.
+It took only a few tweaks to the pipeline to use the same tooling I use locally.
 I was a bit surprised, honestly, how easy it was.
 I didn't have to tell Semaphore to install any of the software I was using.
-The pipeline exectues exactly how it does on my own machine.
+The pipeline exectues exactly how it does on my own machine, which is precisely what I was looking.
 Couldn't really ask for more!

-The Semaphore configuration is located at `.semaphore/semaphore.yml`
+The Semaphore configuration is located at `.semaphore/semaphore.yml`.

+### Code Climate

+[Code Climate](https://codeclimate.com) is a public code quality service.
+Having learned about it recently (I used to use [coveralls.io](coveralls.io)) I figured I'd try it out.
+It's relatively simple to setup.
+I've integrated their test reporter tool in the `make test` target.
+Execution of the test reporter is conditional on being in the CI context.
+View the project's public Code Climate page [here](https://codeclimate.com/github/mattupstate/angular-pipeline-example).

 ## Notes